rust-lang/rust/src/doc/rustc-dev-guide/src/traits/canonical-queries.md

 Let's work through an example query to see what all the parts mean.
 Consider [the `Borrow` trait][borrow].
-This trait has a number of impls; among them, there are these two (for clarify, I've written the `Sized` bounds explicitly):
+This trait has a number of impls; among them, there are these two (for clarity, I've written the `Sized` bounds explicitly):

 [borrow]: https://doc.rust-lang.org/std/borrow/trait.Borrow.html